Fredericksburg Texas Restaurants

 Many of the tasting rooms serve charcuterie boards as well as other food choices for pairing.

-Charcuterie boards can vary widely from one location to another.
-But most will contain a variety of cured meats, cheeses, bread or crackers, and nuts, fruits, veggie sticks, etc.
+Charcuterie boards contain a variety of cured meats, cheeses, bread or crackers, dips, as well as nuts, fruits, veggie sticks, etc. They can vary widely from one location to another.

 They are very popular in TexyHills... and very good.